diana9777/PhiloVenture-Support/README.md

 **Q: How can I open the menu dialog?**
 A: Just touch the card  in the bottom-right cornor.

+**Q: How can I choose the answer for the quiz?**
+A: if you think the statement is right,touch the right door,otherwaise,touch the left door.

 ---
 🌍 **Official Website:** [Coming Soon]
 📲 **Download PhiloVenture now and explore philosophy!**